Ahmedm2002/learning-Angular/Angular.md

 ];
 ```

-import routerOutlet in the app.component.ts
+Make sure to import routerOutlet in the app.component.ts

 ```
 ...